 Use cert-manager to manage TLS certificates

-When using cert-manager for TLS certificate management, you have the option to use a self-signed certificate or a certificate signed by a trusted certificate authority (CA).
+When using cert-manager for TLS certificate management, you can use a self-signed certificate or a certificate signed by a trusted certificate authority (CA).
 This topic provides instructions for each option.

 Redpanda supports both TLS and mTLS: